 I started my academic career with research in graph theory and algorithms.
-My master thesis was related to discrete optimisation and my doctoral thesis focused on combinatorial functions growing extremely fast; this is related to unprovability in Finite Set Theory.
-With Jirka Matousek and Jarik Nesetril (my supervisor) we achieved several interesting results (see e.g. Proceeding of AMS 116,3 (1992)).
+My master thesis was related to discrete optimisation and my doctoral thesis focused on combinatorial functions growing extremely fast; this is related to logics: unprovability in Finite Set Theory.
+With Jirka Matousek and Jarik Nesetril (my supervisor) we achieved several interesting results.
 My first paper with Ron Aharoni is from the field of infinite combinatorics.

 I started working on matching theory with Svatopluk Poljak.
-In a series of papers we characterized complexity of subgraph packing, solving a problem posed by Lovasz (see e.g. Journal of Combinatorial Theory-B 59,1 (1993)).
+In a series of papers we characterized complexity of subgraph packing, solving a problem posed by Lovasz.

-In a joint paper with Paul Erdos, Zoltan Furedi and Vera Sos (Studia Sci.
-Math.
-Hungar.
-30 (1995))

-we studied the discrepancy of hypergraphs and introduced the extensively studied Loebl-Komlos-Sos Conjecture (see paragraph on Diana Piguet in my Ten years track-record).
+In a joint paper with Paul Erdos, Zoltan Furedi and Vera Sos we studied the discrepancy of hypergraphs and introduced the extensively studied Loebl-Komlos-Sos Conjecture.

 My view of mathematics changed in the second half of the 1990's when I read a seminal paper of Kasteleyn which started the theory of Kasteleyn orientations.
 In spring 2016 in Berkeley I attended a lecture of Valiant, and he spoke equally enthusiastically about the same Kasteleyn's paper.
-With Anna Galluccio we proved the formula conjectured by Kasteleyn in the beginning of sixties (the Arf-invariant formula; see the discussion and references in the Extended Synopsis).
-Our method was implemented by Jan Vondrak (see paragraph on Jan Vondrak in my Ten years track-record).
+With Anna Galluccio we proved the formula conjectured by Kasteleyn in the beginning of sixties (the Arf-invariant formula); our method was implemented by Jan Vondrak.